 WELCOME TO THE TSP Discussion Board!

 Background.
 The Thrift Saving Plan (TSP) is a retirement savings plan for current or retired employees of the federal civil service.
 The thrift savings plan is a defined-contribution plan designed to give federal employees the same retirement savings-related benefits that workers in the private sector enjoy with 401(k) plans.

 Purpose.
 This board contains market-timing commentary and discussion about the Government's Thrift Savings Plan (TSP) and the investment choices thereof.

 References.
 The TSP Web address for asset transfers and asset allocations is https://www.tsp.gov/index.shtml

 G Fund The G Fund invests in short-term U.S. treasuries and functions as a money market account.
-Principal is guaranteed.
+The principal is guaranteed.